Number Flow React Native

 Native components (NumberFlow, TimeFlow) render a plain Text element on the first frame, then swap to the full animated slot tree on the next frame via requestAnimationFrame.
 This avoids the cost of instantiating all the animated hooks during the initial mount, so the component appears instantly without a blank flash.

-Skia components don't need this — canvas rendering doesn't have the same view hierarchy overhead.
+Skia components don't need this, since canvas rendering doesn't have the same view hierarchy overhead.

 Reduce Motion